paulovieira/hapi-auth-cookie-cache/readme.md

     - One route to handle the submission of the login data (usually the username and password, via an html form)
     - One route to handle the logout procedure (clear the cookie in the client and delete the respective entry in the cache)

-In other words, the functionality provided by this plugin consists in the generic components of a simple cookie-based login system (stuff that can be reused).
+In other words, the plugin provides the generic functionality of a simple cookie-based login system (stuff that can be reused).

+The application that uses the plugin should implement 2 protected routes configured with the 'cookie-cache' authentication strategy  (which is the default name of the strategy created by the plugin):

+- The login route (example: /login): usually a page with a form to submit the credentials (username/password combination)
+- The private route (example: /dashboard): usually a page with dynamic content, specific to each user of the system

 ## Workflow